Vansh0917/RISC-V-Reference-SoC-Tapeout-Program_VLSI/README.md

 - **Ready for Development**: Environment prepared for complex RTL design
 - **Real Tapeout Capability**: Complete flow from RTL to GDSII available

-**🎯 Week 0 Status: COMPLETE** - Ready to proceed to Week 1 RTL Architecture Design
+**Week 0 Status: COMPLETE** - Ready to proceed to Week 1 RTL Architecture Design

 ---